8 Skills You’ll Need to Become a Sales Manager

 Part of being an effective sales manager—and leader—is showcasing your values and clearly articulating your priorities to your team members.
 Share exactly what’s expected of them, how you’ll be measuring their performance, and rewarding them.

 Equally important is establishing how you want your team to work.
 Don’t assume everything will just fall into place and you’ll magically hit your targets.
 Going back to communication here, take the time to explain in detail how you want your team to work.
 Set the right expectations and enforce your sales process.

 Becoming more organized at work starts with your physical space.
 Keep your desk area uncluttered, have everything you need within reach, maintain control of your email inbox, start your day with a list of your top priorities, and try to avoid the mania of multitasking.

-Showing your higher ups that your team can reliably perform based on those expectations and predictably hit goals is equally as important to your success as a sales manager.
+Showing your higher-ups that your team can reliably perform based on those expectations and predictably hit goals is equally important to your success as a sales manager.

 While there are a lot of different sales forecasting strategies you can adhere to depending upon your type of business model, industry, length of sales cycle, and otherwise, here are a few of the most common: